Collect Slack Audit logs

 Supported in:

-This guide explains how to ingest Slack Audit Logs to Google Security Operations using either Google Cloud Run Functions or Amazon S3 with AWS Lambda.
+This document explains how to ingest Slack Audit logs to Google Security Operations using either Google Cloud Run Functions or Amazon S3 with AWS Lambda.

 Before you begin

-• Slack Enterprise Gridplan with Organization Owneror Adminaccess.
+• A Slack Enterprise Gridplan with Organization Owneror Adminaccess

 • Privileged access to either: